mansong1/Azure-WebServer/README.md

 `az policy assignment create --name "tagging-policy" --scope "/subscriptions/<ACCOUNTID>" --policy "tagging-policy"`

 The ACCOUNTID can be found by running the below command:

+`az account show --query "{ subscription_id: id }"`

 az account list and looking up id in the fields.